Scotland wants to talk independence.

 So, an independent Scotland would in fact be a long way from surplus.
 In 2009-10 its deficit, even assuming that it kept 91 per cent of North Sea revenues, would have stood at 11 per cent of GDP — the same as the figure for the UK as a whole.

 What's more, even if Scotland did get Salmond's desired slice of the North Sea — which would comprise around one-fifth of its GDP — it would then be slave to oil and gas production, as well as volatility in their prices.
 That's all very well in good years like 2008-09, when North Sea revenues totalled £12.9 billion.
 But what happens if revenues drop to 1991-92 levels of just £0.6 billion?
-As Fraser's --, ‘Scotland would swap rule from London for rule by OPEC’.
+As Fraser's said before, ‘Scotland would swap rule from London for rule by OPEC’.

 Blackleaf